IgorCastilhos/IgorCastilhos/README.md

 - I'm currently looking for a junior offer focused in Web Development

-- I'm learning about React
+- I'm learning about React and Redux

 - Contact me at: igorcastilhos2010@hotmail.com